tecoevo/tecoevo.github.io/pages/EGWinterSchool.md

   <img src="{{ site.url }}/images/schedule.jpg">
 </a>

+* The abstracts of the talks are available [here](https://tecoevo.github.io/abstracts/)

-The workshop will be also available online when possible in the following zoom room.
+* The workshop will be also available online when possible in the following zoom room.

 ### Zoom rooms